JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 ....and we need to input these weights in our script. :cold_sweat:

-When we mange to do that each output tells us how much of it is white and when you add the outputs together, the total comes to 1 (or should be 1 :smiley:).
+When we mange to do that each output tells us how much of it is white and when you add the outputs together, the total comes to 1 (or should come to 1 :smiley:).

 That is possible, but the idea is that it becomes even more complicated when you want to analyze larger pictures.

-Thhink of a real 16 megapixel picture.
+Think of a real 16 megapixel picture.

 Input = 16.777.216 pixels x 3 for RGB values = 50.331.648 values